lassalleloan/dns-black-hole/README.md

 Author: Loan Lassalle
 ***

-## TODO
-* Script to simplify the task "How to temporarily unblock DNS requests for a specific domain"
-* Script to simplify the task "Domains associated with a string"
-* Script to simplify the task "How to know domains contacted while web browsing"

 ## Purpose

 This repository provides an easy way to generate host files from [StevenBlack's hosts repository](https://github.com/StevenBlack/hosts).